Peridot-sh/peridot/comparisons/peridot-vs-cursor.md

 ## What Cursor is

 Cursor is an AI-powered code editor designed to improve developer productivity.
-It integrates AI directly into the coding workflow to assist with writing, debugging, and understanding code.

 ---

 ## Where Cursor is strong

 Cursor is strong for:
+- Writing code faster
-- Developer productivity
+- Debugging
-- Faster coding and debugging
-- Code generation and assistance
-- Individual developer workflows
+- Developer workflows

-It enhances how developers write code.

 ---

 ## Where Cursor breaks (enterprise reality)

-Cursor operates at the developer level—not the system level.
+Cursor operates at the developer level—not the system level—and introduces risk when used across teams.

-Limitations include:
-- No control over how AI is used across teams
-- Potential exposure of proprietary code to external models
+There is no centralized control over how AI is used.
+Developers may unintentionally expose proprietary code to external models.

+At scale:
-- No governance over application-level AI usage
+- No governance across teams
-- No centralized visibility into AI-driven development
+- No visibility into AI-assisted development

-This creates risk when used across large teams.
+- Increased risk of code exposure

 ---

 ## How Peridot is different

-Peridot is not a coding tool—it is a platform for building and controlling AI applications.
+Peridot operates at the application and system level.

 With Peridot:
-- AI apps run inside your environment
+- AI usage is controlled centrally
-- You control which models are used
 - Data and systems are protected
-- Usage is governed across teams

-It ensures consistency and security beyond individual developers.
+- Applications follow governance policies

 ---

 ## When to choose Cursor vs Peridot

 Choose Cursor if:
-- You want to improve developer productivity
+- You want developer productivity improvements
-- You are focused on coding workflows

 Choose Peridot if:
 - You are building AI applications
-- You need control over usage across teams
+- You need control across teams
-- You care about governance and data security

 ---

 ## Punchline

-Cursor helps developers write code faster.
+Cursor improves how developers write code.

-Peridot controls how AI-powered applications are built and used across your company.
+Peridot controls how AI-powered systems are built and used.

+---

 ## Learn More